leob03/slam_autonomy/README.md

 # MBot Autonomy

-This repo contains the SLAM and motion controller solution code.
+This repo contains the SLAM and motion controller of our mbot.

 ## Installation